|FREE LECTURE: Why Washi Works||ADD TO CART|

 |Lorraine Pritchard & Stan Phillips|

 With inexpensive and ready-to-hand materials, incorporate virtually any image that exists in a printed form into your artwork either in its original form, or altered during the transfer process to produce different effects.
-Renée will show you how to transfer images using natural oils, gesso and acrylic medium, as well as how to transfer onto beeswax or with heat, using paper, canvas and "mousseline" for support.
-Bring along color or black and white photocopies or computer prints to experiment with.
+Renée will show you how to transfer images using natural oils, gesso and acrylic medium, as well as how to transfer onto canvas and "mousseline" for support.
+Bring along colour or black and white photocopies or computer prints to experiment with.

 |ADD TO CART|